lapinek/platform-scripting/README.md

 # <a id="top"></a>Dynamic Scripting in ForgeRock Platform

-Three of ForgeRock Identity Platform products, [Access Management](https://www.forgerock.com/platform/access-management) (AM), [Identity Management](https://www.forgerock.com/platform/identity-management) (IDM), and [Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG), allow to extend their functionality with dynamically applied, context-specific scripts written in JavaScript and Groovy and evaluated during the run time.
+Three of ForgeRock Identity Platform products, [Access Management](https://www.forgerock.com/platform/access-management) (AM), [Identity Management](https://www.forgerock.com/platform/identity-management) (IDM), and [Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG), allow to extend their functionality with dynamically applied, context-specific scripts written in JavaScript or Groovy and evaluated during the run time.

 Scripting is broadly used in the products and broadly covered across [ForgeRock Product Documentation](https://backstage.forgerock.com/docs/).
 There are many articles describing scripting environment and application, often in a context of particular task and supplied with examples.
 Other places in the documentation cover functionality that is not directly related to scripting, but can be employed by scripts.